 Treatment of Plantar Fasciitis Vs Heel Spur

 If you routinely experience heel pain, swelling and discomfort in the feet, you should see a doctor immediately.
-Getting proper medical diagnosis is the first step towards proper and timely cure.
+Getting a proper medical diagnosis is the first step towards a proper and timely cure.
 Your doctor will most likely take a foot X-ray in order to confirm between Plantar Fasciitis Vs Heel Spur.
 Moreover, the diagnosis will help rule out the related ailments such as fractured heel, tarsal tunnel syndrome or Achilles tendinitis.

 We know that a plantar fasciitis often leads to heel spur.
 Therefore, plantar fasciitis treatment will in return eliminate the risk of a heel spur.